-An offset of 26.3dB has also been used for the trend line; -26.3dB represents the NE $\sigma^{\circ}$ at the start of the

-ERS-2 mission.
-Note that during mid-2000 and since mid-2001 there are $\text{NE}\sigma^0$ values below the trend line this is due to imagery being used with higher replica and calibration pulse powers than the general downward trend in these powers.
-As the NE $\sigma^0$ is directly related to the calibration and replica pulse powers, Fig. 12(b) shows the NE $\sigma^0$ as a function of replica pulse power (the replica pulse power at the start of the mission has been set to 52.1dB).
-The lower trend line is a linear relationship between $NE\sigma^0$ and replica pulse power prior to the gain change at the end of February 2003 while the middle trend line is for this relationship after the gain change.
-Finally the upper trend line is for recent NESigma0 measurements from PGS-ERS products which are about 0.5dB higher than the post February 2003 VMP trend line.
-Fig. 12(b) shows more clearly the reduction in NE $\sigma^0$ since the start of the ERS-2 mission.
+An offset of 26.3dB has also been used for the trend line; -26.3dB represents the NE σ^{o} at the start of the ERS-2 mission.
+Note that during mid-2000 and since mid-2001 there are NE σ^0 values below the trend line this is due to imagery being used with higher replica and calibration pulse powers than the general downward trend in these powers.
+As the NE σ^0 is directly related to the calibration and replica pulse powers, Fig. 9(b) shows the NE σ^0 as a function of replica pulse power (the replica pulse power at the start of the mission has been set to 52.1dB).
+The lower trend line is a linear relationship between NE σ^0 and replica pulse power prior to the gain change at the end of February 2003 while the upper trend line is for this relationship after the gain change.
+Fig. 9(b) shows more clearly the reduction in NE σ^0 since the start of the ERS-2 mission.

-Fig. 12(a).
-ERS-2.SAR.PRI Noise Equivalent $\sigma^{o}$ as a function of acquisition date
+Fig. 9(a).
+ERS-2.SAR.PRI Noise Equivalent σ^{o} as a function of acquisition date

-Fig. 12(b).
-ERS-2.SAR.PRI Noise Equivalent $\sigma^{o}$ as a function of replica pulse power
+Fig. 9(b).
+ERS-2.SAR.PRI Noise Equivalent σ^{o} as a function of replica pulse power

-Assuming that the noise is thermal in origin, then the NE $\sigma^{\circ}$ is expected to change across the PRI swath due to the application of the elevation antenna pattern.
-It has been possible to select a PRI product with a low backscatter region extending from near to far range, as shown in Fig. 13(a) where the strip used is shown in red.
-Fig. 13(b) shows the low intensity region $\sigma^{\circ}$ measurements for a 6km azimuth strip stretching from near to far range together with the ERS-2 SAR elevation antenna pattern with an offset of -23.5dB (and again after including the range spreading loss and incidence angle correction).
-It can be seen that the elevation pattern and the $\sigma^{\circ}$ profile fit very well indicating that the noise is indeed thermal in origin.
+Assuming that the noise is thermal in origin, then the $NE\sigma^o$ is expected to change across the PRI swath due to the application of the elevation antenna pattern.
+It has been possible to select a PRI product with a low backscatter region extending from near to far range, as shown in Fig. 9(c) where the strip used is shown in red.
+Fig. 9(d) shows the low intensity region σ^o measurements for a 6km azimuth strip stretching from near to far range together with the ERS-2 SAR elevation antenna pattern with an offset of -23.5dB (and again after including the range spreading loss and incidence angle correction).
+It can be seen that the elevation pattern and the σ^o profile fit very well indicating that the noise is indeed thermal in origin.

-Fig. 13(a).
-ERS-2.SAR.PRI from Orbit 16652, Frame 2403 (27th June 1998) showing the strip used for the profile in Fig. 13(b) (near range is to the right)
+Fig. 9(c).
+ERS-2.SAR.PRI from Orbit 16652, Frame 2403 (27th June 1998) showing the strip used for the profile in Fig. 9(d) (near range is to the right)

-Fig. 13(b).
-ERS-2.SAR.PRI Noise Equivalent $\sigma^{\circ}$ from Orbit 16652, Frame 2403 (27th June 1998)
+Fig. 9(d).
+ERS-2.SAR.PRI Noise Equivalent σ° from Orbit 16652, Frame 2403 (27th June 1998)

-The NE $\sigma^0$ measurements indicate an estimated ERS-2 NE $\sigma^0$ of -26.3dB in July 1995, -21.0dB in early 2003 (i.e. an increase of just over 5dB in 71⁄2 years) and -19.0dB in late 2008.
+The $NE\sigma^0$ measurements indicate an estimated ERS-2 $NE\sigma^0$ of -26.3dB in July 1995, -21.0dB in early 2003 (i.e. an increase of just over 5dB in $7\frac{1}{2}$ years) and -21.0dB in early 2007.
 This is similar to the change in transmitter pulse power over the same period (as measured by the calibration pulse power).
-However there has over recent years been an increasing difference in the transmitted pulse power between the start and end of imaging sequences (as shown in Fig 6(a)).
-Thus acquisitions towards the end of imaging sequences.
-Consequently differences of up to 3dB or 4dB in NE $\sigma^0$ can occur between the start and the end of some imaging sequences.
+Extending current trends indicate that by the start of 2008 the ERS-2 $NE\sigma^0$ will be approximately -20dB.